+As at 31 December 2010, coupon bonds issued by the government of Greece were included within the portfolio of Available-for-sale financial assets of the Group in the carrying amount of CZK 3,768 m.
 In July 2011, the European Union approved a rescue plan for Greece, which was regarded as an objective evidence of impairment.
 Following the decision, the Group impaired its portfolio of bonds issued by the Greek government classified as Available-for-sale financial assets and reported under the Group Centre segment.
 The impairment loss on available-for-sale Greek bonds included in the statement of income amounted to CZK 3,077 m in 2011.
 Unrealised losses from the market revaluation, which were retained in equity in the amount of CZK 891 m as at 31 December 2010, were derecognised from the Available-for-sale reserve in 2011.
-The carrying amount of the Greek government bonds remaining in Available-for-sale debt securities was CZK 1,554 m as at 31 December 2010 (2010: CZK 3,768 m).
+The carrying amount of the Greek government bonds remaining in Available-for-sale debt securities decreased to CZK 1,554 m as at 31 December 2011.